First Lutheran Classical School Board of Directors

 Helen has been a board member since the inception of First Lutheran Classical School in 2007.
 She has worn many hats in service to her church in addition to her formal board service.
 She and her husband Mark, who is the SMP Pastor at First Lutheran Church, are long-time Missoula residents with a passion for following Christ.
 Helen and Mark have two married children and two grandsons.
 Helen has first-hand experience teaching young children and shepherding souls at In His Hands Childcare, an early childhood ministry of First Lutheran Church.

 Leah wears a variety of "hats" in her life, but her favorite ones are being a wife and mother.
 Her son, Marcus, is a student at First Lutheran Classical School, and he loves school!
 He had the "best day ever!" on the first day of school.
 Leah's husband Denny is a retired nurse anesthetist and big game outfitter/guide.
-Ever appreciative of education, Leah returned to school at the University of Montana when her son started kindergarten, and has studied Early Childhood Education at Concordia University, St. Paul, MN.
-In her spare time she teaches preschool at First Lutheran Church for three- and four-year-olds two mornings a week.
+Ever appreciative of education, Leah returned to school to study early childhood education at Concordia University, St. Paul, MN.
+Leah previously taught preschool at First Lutheran Church for three- and four-year-olds two mornings a week.
 Leah and her family are long-time members of First Lutheran Church.
 Leah is the First Lutheran Classical School Admission and Enrollment Director.

 Judy worked as a professional educator in public and private schools for over 36 years, teaching children in pre-kindergarten through the third grade.
 She received her elementary and college education at Lutheran schools.
 After retiring from the Lolo School District in 2014, Judy joined the FLCS board because she sees education and learning as a gift from God.
 She has also been involved with teaching Sunday School, starting in the seventh grade, and also Vacation Bible School.
 Judy also serves in the Lutheran Women's Missionary League.
 Judy is married to Eugene, has one son, and has one daughter who lives in England with her husband and three children.